lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

 1. Verify the test results on all four replication agents one-by-one.

-Brand Portal is successfully integrated with your AEM Assets author instance.
+Brand Portal is successfully configured with your AEM Assets author instance.
 You can now:

 * Publish assets and folders from AEM Assets to Brand Portal
 * Publish collections from AEM Assets to Brand Portal.